Save Seahorses: Report Your Sightings!

 After birth, courtship commences again between adults.

 The lined seahorse is found as bycatch in ocean trawl fisheries in New Jersey that catch fluke or summer flounder, crabs, dogfish, and other commercial species.
-Seahorses may also be accidentally caught in other non-selective fishing gear such as entangling nets, seine nets, or traps in the United States, Mexico and Central America, some of which is retained for export for use in the traditional Chinese medicine trade.
+Seahorses may also be accidentally caught in other non-selective fishing gear such as entangling nets, seine nets, or traps.
+Some of these seahorses caught as bycatch is then sold and exported for use in the traditional Chinese medicine trade or sold as souvenirs at tourist shops along the East Coast.

 PET TRADE

 The pet trade also takes an estimated one million seahorses from the wild.
-Many of those live seahorses taken for the home-aquarium market will not survive more than six weeks.
-Seahorses require optimal water conditions to survive, which is not always possible to maintain in home aquariums.
+Many of those live seahorses taken are for the home-aquarium market and sold in local pet shops.
+Many will not survive more than six weeks.
+Seahorses require optimal water conditions to survive, which are not always possible to maintain in home aquariums.
 Captive lined seahorses are especially vulnerable to parasitic infections including microsporidians, including Glugea heraldi; a myxosporidian of the genus Sphaeromyxa; fungi; ciliates, including Uronema marinum; and nematodes.

 THE CURIO TRADE